By Lanette Willis

 Have your online business within reach at all times with a mobile dash board app!

-It’s become standard these days for eCommerce platforms to have some kind of dashboard feature.
-So standard in fact, that it’s easy to assume every dashboard is basically the same, and to overlook the true power and convenience that can be offered by this tool.
-Not all eCommerce solution dashboards out there are the same.
+It’s become standard these days for eCommerce shopping cart platforms to have some kind of eCommerce dashboard feature.
+So standard in fact, that it’s easy to assume every eCommerce dashboard is basically the same, and to overlook the true power and convenience that can be offered by this tool.
+Not all eCommerce dashboards out there are the same.
 With the right mix of data, a great dashboard should offer you an unparalleled ability to keep an eye on your store’s performance, alert you to trends, identify opportunities for growth, uncover and resolve breaks in your sales funnel, and give you peace of mind – all in an instant.

-A dashboard must deliver important statistics quickly and easily.
+An eCommerce dashboard must deliver important statistics quickly and easily.
 This is not necessarily for heavy reporting, but rather the place for information at a glance.
 Thus, one critical component is the ability see data instantly when you open the dashboard.
 You shouldn’t need to click anything, and the data should just be in front of you.

 Easy to read graphs are also key.
 They say a picture speaks a thousand words, and your dashboard also needs to do this!
 Bar charts, line graphs, and pie charts allow you to see and process the essence of the data in seconds.